Military

 Military officials announced last week that Alaska’s Air National Guard will be indefinitely exempt from staffing changes that local leaders said would have devastated the force’s core operations.

-“In numerous meetings, calls and letters, the Alaska congressional delegation strongly pressed Guard leaders to exempt Alaska from the planned cuts, highlighting the many unique missions of the Alaska (Air National Guard) that are critically important to U.S. homeland defense, including missile warning, aerial refueling, and combat rescue,” said a statement released by all three members the delegation.
+“In numerous meetings, calls and letters, the Alaska congressional delegation strongly pressed Guard leaders to exempt Alaska from the planned cuts, highlighting the many unique missions of the Alaska (Air National Guard) that are critically important to U.S. homeland defense, including missile warning, aerial refueling, and combat rescue,” said a statement released by the delegation.

 The original directive, announced at the start of the year, is intended to more equitably staff all 54 of the country’s National Guard units.
 At its core, the initiative adjusts how states are allotted two different categories of full-time employees.
 On one side are Active Guard Reserve, or AGR, positions, which are equivalent to active duty airmen or soldiers in the regular military, and can be deployed for both state and federal missions, be it a natural disaster or a national security threat.
-Alaska has a higher share of such AGR positions within its National Guard that most other state Guard units because of the unusual mission set guardsmen are attached to, including search and rescue operations, around-the-clock radar monitoring, and aircraft refueling.
+Alaska has a higher share of such AGR positions within its National Guard than most other state Guard units because of the unusual mission set guardsmen are attached to, including search and rescue operations, around-the-clock radar monitoring, and aircraft refueling.

 On the other side are Dual Status Technicians, federal civilian employees who are like full-time hourly employees and require more administrative procedures to switch between federal or state orders.
 Local officials have said the job category is poorly matched with many of the staffing requirements for the Guard’s work in Alaska, in part because so many operations require personnel maintain 24-7 alert status.